camyers/camyers/README.md

-### Hi there 👋
+### Hello there 👋

+Lead Software Engineer at [Tensure Consulting](https://tensure.io?ref=github-camyers);<br>

-I'm Cavin!
-I'm a Software Engineer with over 15 years of experience in developing and curating online experiences.
+I'm Cavin (pronounced cah-vin)!
+I've been in the field doing Software Engineering professionally since 2006, focusing on creating and curating online experiences.
 I'm a husband and a 🌈 father who enjoys the little things in life.
 I have a passion for developing and finding more efficient ways to improve an existing process.

-- 🔭 I’m currently working on building a new portfolio site.
-- 🌱 I’m currently studying for my Professional Google Cloud Architect certificate!
-- 💬 Ask me about my upcoming D&D project
-- 📫 How to reach me: [business@cavinmyers.com](mailto:business@cavinmyers.com)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a bit of an audiophile
+- 📖 I'm currently reading Carl's Doomsday Scenario (Book 2).
+- 🌱 I'm enrolled in the [Platform Engineering Certified Practitioner](https://platformengineering.org/practitioner-certification) course.
+- 🧠 I'm actively participating in the [KodeKloud DevOps Engineer Learning Path](https://kodekloud.com/learning-path/devops-engineer).